I am an avid self-taught gardener (I learn as problems arise), bird watcher, and nature lover.

 When a nest is not posing any immediate threat to pets or people, it can be left for the season and removed during cooler weather.
 However, there are times when control is necessary.
-I will go into the types of wasps, the different methods of control, and the signs of an allergic reactions both non-threatening and threatening that a sting can cause.
+I will elaborate on the following aspects about wasps:

-These social-winged insects can make nests in attics, under roofs, in cracks around the house, in hollowed out logs or even in objects that gives them a nice opening with a strong shelter.
+These social-winged insects can make nests in attics, under roofs, in cracks around the house, in hollowed-out logs, or even in objects that give them a nice opening with a strong shelter.

-1. Queen - Female - fertile and creator of the colony
+- Queen: Female, which is fertile and creator of the colony

 The caste structure is built around aggressive interactions.
 If the queen cannot sustain its dominant role, another fertile adult female will take over the responsibility of laying eggs.

 - Paper wasps build their nest under horizontal surfaces, which include eaves, tree limbs, overhangs, and abandoned structures.
 This insect is one of the most harmless species of this family.
 The only time they become a pest is when they establish a nest around human traffic.

 - Hornets are the most fearsome looking and territorial, yet far less aggressive than the yellow jacket.